 What Is an SMS Spoofing Attack Vector?

 SMS spoofing attack vectors pretend to be messages from a reliable source to trick mobile phone users into disclosing their personal information.
 An email message with a link or executable file is typically used to spread this attack.
 As soon as the button is pressed, the attacker can access the victim’s messages and send them on their behalf.
+One way to avoid this is to accept messages only from trusted companies that use a reliable SMS and email marketing platform.

 For victims to provide, send, or divulge confidential information readily, it is necessary to make them believe they are speaking with a trusted friend or family member.
 This technique can impersonate multiple people simultaneously, depending on the number of concurrent recipients and the spoofing attack vector.